Transparency in the workplace: trick or treat?

 This is bad news.
 Engaged employees are those that know the direction the company plans to move in; and what their role will be in helping to achieve this.
 Not knowing anything puts people out of the picture.

 Access to information matters, because as it is increasingly well known, it’s the feeling that information is available to all – and that there are no secrets and spells that staff can’t see – that breeds real psychological buy-in to an organisation.
 According to Gallup, the engagement cost of not having an open culture can be calculated.
 It finds that amongst employees who strongly agree with the statement ‘I feel I can approach my manager with any type of question,’ 31% were engaged.
 For those that disagreed, only 2% are engaged.
 That’s a big difference.

 At a practical level, transparency can be enhanced by holding regular ‘town-hall’ style meetings, where all of the top team sit with staff and where nothing is left off the table.
-It might also include involving staff in actual decision-making and company goal setting (via employee focus groups, or staff representation at the board.)
+It might also include involving staff in actual decision-making and company goal setting (via a technology platform to ensure true transparency to company goals and key results.)

 So valuable do some see transparency, that some companies have opted to go the whole hog – including letting everyone know what everyone else is paid, to even letting staff set each other's pay (including that of the CEO’s).
 The logic is that while even contentious areas, like pay transparency, might initially provoke an initial backlash, as long as leaders can explain the ‘why?’ [ie that X-person is paid more than person Y because they convert more sales; have a bigger team-bonding impact, or voluntarily engage in more self-development], at least staff understand this and have an incentive they can work towards.